-The first phone call in history was placed on April 3, 1973.
-Martin Cooper with Motorola placed the world’s first mobile phone call from a street corner 6th Ave. between 53rd and 54th in Manhattan.
+The first cell phone call in history was placed on April 3, 1973.
+Martin Cooper with Motorola placed the world’s first mobile phone call from the corner of 6th Ave. between 53rd and 54th in Manhattan.

-Motorola’s Martin Cooper called his rival, Joel Engel from Bell Systems to tell him that the race to perfect cellular tech was over and that Motorola had done it first.
+Motorola’s Martin Cooper called his rival, Joel Engel from Bell Systems to tell him that the race to perfect cellular tech was over.
+Motorola finished first.
 “Bell Systems” was a group of communications companies, led by the Bell Telephone Company.
 Bell Systems provided telephone services to much of the United States and Canada from 1877 to 1984.

 The Motorola 8000X was the world’s first commercial portable cell phone.
 It cost consumers $3,995 at the time.
-The world’s first cellphone was approved by the FCC on September 21, 1983.
+The FCC approved the world’s first cellphone on September 21, 1983.
 Motorola made history when the FCC approved the Motorola 8000X.

 What did the first cellphone service cost?

 A post from Tom’s Hardware says that the original cost for mobile phone service was around $45.00 per month and included 0 minutes.
-Every call was billed at $0.45 cents per minute, not including long distance costs or roaming costs if you went outside your metro area.
+Every call was billed at $0.45 cents per minute.
+These rates did not include long distance costs or roaming costs if you went outside your metro area.
 Long distance costs billed at an additional $0.25 per minute and roaming charges were either $0.95/ minute to roam to a different carrier or “only” $0.69/ per minute if roaming to your same carrier.

 When were cellphones created?

-The first “car phone” call was placed on October 2, 1946 using Illinois Bell Telephone Company’s new “car radiotelephone service”.
+The World’s First Cellphone Call through a “car phone” was placed on October 2, 1946.
+The caller used Illinois Bell Telephone Company’s new “car radiotelephone service”.
 These first car phones weighed around 80 pounds and had very limited service.

-Pagers aka “Beepers” started being used by physicians in the New York City area in 1950.
+Physicians started using pagers aka “Beepers” in the New York City area in 1950.
 Physicians carried a 7 oz pager that would receive phone messages within 25 miles of a single transmitter tower.
-The system was manufactured by the Reevesound Company and operated by a company called Telanswerphone.
+The Reevesound Company manufactured this system and Telanswerphone ran operations.

 In 1960, John Francis Mitchell created the first transistorized pager when he combined elements of Motorola’s walkie-talkie and automobile radio technologies.